leyfall/coding_journey/DAYS.md

 - So yeah gotta do some 2 hour deep work of study and coding so I can be happy.
 - Just done brain rotting which is insane.
+-

 Again The days will be back uhmm so for thursay, friday, and saturday all about spiritual works so no amount of world is allowed.

+- Initiating a Option B: The "Responsive Pricing Table."
+Every SaaS (Software as a Service) company needs one of these.
+To sell